huggingface/blog/gradient_accumulation.md

 —

 By tomorrow, you should expect the Trainer to behave correctly with gradient accumulation.
+Please install from `main` in order to benefit from the fix.

 In general, we are very responsive to bug reports submitted to our issue tracker: https://github.com/huggingface/transformers/issues

 This particular bug was fixed within 24 hours of disclosure; and that’s what we aim for bugs like this one in transformers.
 Please, come and submit your issues if you have some; this is the only way we can get transformers to improve and fit well within your different use-cases.